What you will study

 A tutor will guide you throughout the study process and mark and comment on your written work.
 You and your tutor will primarily communicate with each other through email.

 The course work includes online practice tests, tutor-marked assignments and end-of-course assessment.
-The end-of-course assessment is a a derivatives modelling portfolio.
+The end-of-course assessment is a portfolio of financial models and programming code files.

 You must use the online VLE-system to submit your tutor-marked assignments and end-of-course assessment.